mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 work to low-wage workers overseas?
 There are two aspects of programming that make this strategy difficult.
 First, adding programmers to a software project has rapidly diminishing returns.
-Second, for a software project to succeed, the ideas that motivate it and the ideas in the code must be closely aligned.
+Second, for a software project to succeed, the ideas that motivate it and the ideas in the program must be closely aligned.

 For most software projects I would not expect, for instance, a team of 1000 programmers to produce software any better or faster than a team of 5 programmers.
-Having more developers means that companies can work on more projects, but it does not allow them to finish any one project any faster.
+Having more developers means that companies can work on more projects, but it does not allow them to finish any one project faster.
 Furthermore, having 1000 less experienced and less skilled programmers on a project will never compare to 5 experienced and skilled programmers.
 The ideal programming team is "small, motivated, and